courtschives/flockCamReferenceMap/README.md

 # Flock Camera Cross-Reference Map

-An interactive US map cross-referencing ALPR (Flock-style) camera locations with county-level population/race, religion, and crime data, so patterns between them can be visually explored.
+An interactive US map cross-referencing ALPR (Flock) camera locations with county-level population/race, religion, and crime data, so patterns between them can be visually explored.